GokulNC/Indic-PersoArabic-Script-Converter/README.md

 ### Indic-to-Arabic with Diacritics

 - Indic scripts are mostly phonetic.
 Use this to retain diacritics in PersoArabic
-  - Currently only supports Hindi to Urdu
+  - Currently only supports Hindustani (Hindi to Urdu) and Punjabi (Gurmukhi to Shahmukhi)
   - Uses [AksharaMukhi library](https://github.com/virtualvinodh/aksharamukha)

 API: